-A leisurely afternoon tea experience is about spending your time catching up with friends or family or even indulging in something that’s purely all about you – with a slice of straight out of the oven warm bakewell tart!
+A leisurely afternoon tea experience is about spending your time catching up with friends and family or even indulging in something that’s purely all about you – with a slice of warm bakewell tart straight out of the oven!

 clotted cream, strawberry preserve

 Assortment of pastries and cakes

 Tea or coffee

 a pot of speciality loose leaf tea of your choice